pwa-builder/zip-creator/README.md

 ### Installing `.d.ts` files from DefinitelyTyped
 For the most part, you'll find `.d.ts` files for the libraries you are using on DefinitelyTyped.
 These `.d.ts` files can be easily installed into your project by using the npm scope `@types`.
-For example, if we want the `.d.ts` file for jQuery, we can do so with `npm install --save-dev @types/jquery`.

 > **Note!** Be sure to add `--save-dev` (or `-D`) to your `npm install`. `.d.ts` files are project dependencies, but only used at compile time and thus should be dev dependencies.